gabriellegall/dbt_netsuite/README.md

 ### Budget
 To monitor the performance of the sales pipeline, a budget file is provided by the client's finance team in the form of an Excel file.
 Because the data entry is made by the finance team, the budget Excel file matches with some, but not all, of the dimension attributes of NetSuite listed previously.
-Namely :
+Namely:
 - The finance team only provides the customer_name, and the client is aware that no relation will be possible with the NetSuite customer dimension since the join is too fuzzy.
 - No budget is recorded at an item level.
 - The finance team only provides the bu_code, which is not the expected foreign key to the Business Unit dimension.
 The expected key is the bu_nsid, but the client says that the bu_code is an acceptable alternative key.